 The time allowed for the examination is 60 minutes if given in the candidate’s native language.
 If the candidate’s native language is not the examination language, the time allowed is 75 minutes.

 A score of at least 65% (26 or more points) is required to pass.

 Each exam, if produced manually, will be live for a maximum of 6 months.

-Exam questions, while still ‘live’ in the question bank, can be reused as required by exam setters.
+While still ‘live’ in the question bank, exam questions can be reused as required as exam setters.